How to Develop a Training Program

 The second stage is to determine which components of fitness they need to improve.
 This could depend upon what the individual wants to get fit for.
 This could be to improve general fitness, get fit enough to play in the Saturday hockey league, run a local 5 km fun run or compete in next year's London Marathon.
 Exercise scientists have identified nine elements that comprise the definition of fitness.
 The following lists each of the nine elements and an example of how they are used:

 The next stage is to identify appropriate tests that can be used to initially determine the individual's level of fitness and then to monitor progress during the training.
-Identified test should be conducted and the results recorded.
+The identified test should be conducted, and the results recorded.

 We now know the individual's background, objectives and current level of fitness.
 We now need to conduct a gap analysis of the individual's current fitness levels (from test results at stage 3) and target fitness levels (identified at stage 2).
 The results of this process will assist in the design of the training program so that each component of fitness is improved to the desired level.